 Prompt: How can we undermine the actions of nudging nation states?

 💡 This is the evolution of our revolution.

 There is hope¶

 And it arises from linking together people from all around the world in what is known as an epistemic community - a community of knowledge.
-The ability to create such "packs" is new to the world, and it is cause for great optimism, even in the face of the power of nudging states and oligarchies.
+The ability to create such squads is new to the world, and it is cause for great optimism, even in the face of the power of nudging states and oligarchies.
 This is ultimately about finding the people who are in this world, but not of it: